 How IT workers are learning

 Problem-based learning is a good way to learn about computing.
 Brown (2008) states that open source programmers are learning through practice: watching the work of their peers, defending their own work, and participating in community discussions about problems.
 Attitude is important also, and IT workers with self-directed learning orientations were better suited to learning on the job (Gijbels et al., 2012).
 For its IT workers, Google tries to foster a “capacity identity”– a belief in one’s capacity to learn and improve – and encourages programmers to find role models and copy them (Johnson & Senges, 2011).

+Librarians are struggling with large workloads made up of various types of tasks from serving our patrons to developing subject matter expertise to administrative work.
+If a library prioritizes IT skill development for its employees then time allowances will need to be made for learning.
+There are core technology competencies that every librarian should know (common software, word processing, basic web editing), but learning about more advanced topics with the goal of creating new library systems or applications should be considered scholarly activity and the appropriate opportunities or release time should be granted.

 In addition to finding role models in computing history, there are many other supports for entering into the IT field.
 Free and inexpensive introductory programming and computer science courses can increasingly be found online (like Codecademy and Udacity) and online courses and communities for specific groups exist too (like Girl Develop It and Black Girls Code).
 It may be argued, however, that exclusive groups are problematic.
 The positive gains must outweigh the negative costs to rationalize creating a group apart.
 While these gender-segregated groups may make their members feel at ease, they may also inadvertently contribute to the marginalization of certain issues and leave out others who may benefit, and, at worst, be different versions of the “old boys’ club.”